UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

-        range_max=100,  # Consider only the x most similar samples max_score=0.8,  # Only consider samples with a similarity score of at most x margin=0.1,  # Similarity between query and negative samples should be x lower than query-positive similarity sampling_strategy="top",  # Randomly sample negatives from the range batch_size=4096,  # Use a batch size of 4096 for the embedding model output_format="labeled-pair",  # The output format is (query, passage, label), as required by BinaryCrossEntropyLoss use_faiss=True,  # Using FAISS is recommended to keep memory usage low (pip install faiss-gpu or pip install faiss-cpu)
+        range_max=100,  # Consider only the x most similar samples max_score=0.8,  # Only consider samples with a similarity score of at most x margin=0.1,  # Similarity between query and negative samples should be x lower than query-positive similarity sampling_strategy="top",  # Sample the top negatives from the range batch_size=4096,  # Use a batch size of 4096 for the embedding model output_format="labeled-pair",  # The output format is (query, passage, label), as required by BinaryCrossEntropyLoss use_faiss=True,  # Using FAISS is recommended to keep memory usage low (pip install faiss-gpu or pip install faiss-cpu)